yandexmobile/detekt-rules-ui-tests/README.md

 Members of test class must use private modifier;

 IsVisibleUsageRule:
-In general, 'Espresso isVisible' should not be used -> use 'isDisplayed';
+In general, 'Kaspresso isVisible' should not be used -> use 'isDisplayed';

 LargeScreenObjectRule:
 Split a large ScreenObject into PageElement's and combine them on this SO;